 This policy details specific requirements for the use of all computing and network resources at the University of Rochester, including electronic and hardcopy data, information, and information assets.
 Information resources and technology at the University of Rochester support the educational, patient care, instructional, research, and administrative activities of the University, and the use of these resources is a privilege that is extended to members of the University of Rochester community.
-As a user of these services and facilities, you have access to valuable University resources, to legally restricted and/or confidential information, and to internal and external networks.
+As a user of these services and facilities, you have access to valuable University resources, to high risk and/or moderate risk information, and to internal and external networks.
 Consequently, it is important for you to behave in a responsible, ethical, and legally compliant manner.

 In general, acceptable use means ensuring that the information resources and technology of the University are used for their intended purposes while respecting the rights of other computer users, the integrity of the physical facilities, the confidentiality of data, information, and information assets, and all pertinent license and contractual agreements.
 If an individual is found to be in violation of the Acceptable Use Policy, the University may take disciplinary action, including restriction of and possible loss of network privileges or more serious consequences, up to and including suspension, termination, or expulsion from the University.
 Individuals may also be subject to federal, state, and local laws governing many interactions that occur on the University’s networks and on the Internet.
 These policies and laws are subject to change as state and federal laws evolve.

 This policy applies to all users of computing resources owned or managed by the University of Rochester.
 Individuals covered by the policy include, but not limited to, University faculty and visiting faculty, physicians, staff, students, alumni, contractors, volunteers, guests or agents of the administration, and external individuals and organizations accessing network services via the University’s computing facilities.